syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ![Decade view Date Range Picker](images/views/decadeview.png)

 ## Century view
 This view displays the period of 100 years.
-By default, current year range of 100 years will be displayed on loading.
+By default, the current year range of 100 years will be displayed on loading.
 You can easily navigate between month/year/decade view to century view by tapping the calendar header.
-You can easily navigate to decade view by selecting decade years in `century view`.
+You can easily navigate to a decade view by selecting decade years in `century view`.

 {% tabs %}
 {% highlight Dart %}